-Review of Operations.
+Review of Operations

-The Group's Growers Scheme, which was launched in August 2010, has raised \$70.599 million (as at 30 June 2015) for the development of the plantation.
-The cash raised from the Growers Scheme provides funding for the plantation development whilst allowing the Group to retain at least 30% of the economic value of the plantation.
-As at 30 June 2015, 3,394 hectares of the 4,565 hectare plantation is already under development.
-Of this area, 2,599 hectares have been planted out with oil palms with various stages of maturity.
+The Group's Growers Scheme, which was launched by its subsidiary, Golden Palm Growers Berhad "GPGB" in Malaysia in August 2010, has raised \$68.571 million as at 30 June 2016.
+The cash raised from the Growers Scheme provides funding for the plantation development, among other things, while allowing the Group to retain a portion of the economic value of the plantation.
+The Group recently sought and obtained approval from the relevant regulator to sell down up to 90% (previously 70%) of the total number of grower plots created under the Growers Scheme.
+As at 30 June 2016, 56% of the total number of grower plots has been sold.